ShahuPatil07/Learner-Space-Computer-Vision/Week 1/README.md

 5. It's time to put our knowledge to the test.
 Let's tackle the [Assignments](./Assignment) and practice our skills to reinforce our understanding.

+>[!Note]
-Note: For submitting all asignments make a github repo and store the assignments in that repo.
+For submitting all asignments make a github repo and store the assignments in that repo.
 Refer to the [**video**](https://www.youtube.com/watch?v=PQsJR8ci3J0) for making repo.

 **Congratulations** on completing the first week!
 We hope you've gained valuable insights that have sparked your enthusiasm and interest in machine learning.
 Next week, we'll delve into the expansive realm of deep learning, a powerful approach for constructing diverse AI models.
 Keep your enthusiasm high, and we are excited to see you in the next week.